Nailed at Last II

 – hmmm, I’ll have one of those! –

-– impala nursery on the banks of Nsumu pan –
+– impala nursery or creche on the banks of Nsumo Pan –

 – ugh, I ate too much giraffe –

-We watched two cheetah stalk the wildebeasts and then launch into a flat-out sprint, but they went off out of sight before any pouncing happened.
 Friends saw the lionesses bring down a wildebeast calf right in front of them at the waterhole.
-Lots of square-lipped rhino and a beautiful hunting wasp, all yellow and black rugby jersey colours.
+Lots of square-lipped rhino, a baboon sentry up a tree; and a beautiful hunting wasp, all yellow and black rugby jersey colours.
 Wonderful Mkhuze birdlife as always, 106 species, with cuckoo hawk, nicator, grey-headed bush shrike, wattled lapwing and pygmy kingfisher being my highlights.

 Then at last: A hook-lipped rhino!
+We’ve only seen a few of those over the years.
 He stood obligingly while we took pictures.

 20141229_183644

 We had lovely weather, including rain, wind and too hot, but mostly perfect, as all the others were short duration and actually pleasant.
 It’s dry again, so the waterholes were busy.
-Three of the lady lions launched a run on a wildebees calf at the waterhole as I watched and the other voyeurs (among whom friend Geoff Kay) told of watching them kill and eat one the day before.
-Geoff had it on his camera.
-Old Geoff just the same: ‘You saw what?
-I saw better.
-You got what telescope?
-Mine’s longer.
-You saw an elephant?
-Last year I was here with Jurgen and we got charged by one.’ etc.
+Three of the lady lions launched a run on a wildebeast calf at the waterhole as we watched.
+Other voyeurs (among whom friend Geoff Kay) told of watching them kill and eat one the day before.

-Actually we dipped on eles.
-Not one; and not a single turd neither.
+We dipped on eles.
+Again.
+Not one; and not a single elephant turd neither.
 Not one.
 We drove 450km over the six days and the reward I offered of an ice cream to she who spotted an ele turd (not a whole ele, just a fresh-ish turd!) went unclaimed!

 – giraffe stereo –